dodorare/crossbow/docs/src/crossbow/configuration.md

 [package.metadata]
 # The user-friendly application name for your app.
 Displayed in the applications menu
 app_name = "Game"
-# Android assets directory path relatively to project path
+# Android assets directory path relative to the project path
 assets = ["assets"]
 # Path to icon with `.png` format that will be provided to generate mipmap resources
 icon = "path/to/icon.png"